ssleyman/amazon-rekognition-social-media/README.md

 1. Click `Add Workspace Event` and select `message.channels` `A message was posted to a channel`

 ![screenshot for events](images/enableevents.png)
-1. Click `Save Changes`
+  Click `Save Changes`

 ## Testing the Example
-To test the example open your Slack bot and attempt to upload the sample images from the Amazon Rekognition console demo, which can be downloaded from the links below:
+To test the example, open your Slack workspace (available at [yourworkspaceurl].slack.com) and choose a channel for posting messages.
+Attempt to upload the sample images from the Amazon Rekognition console demo, which can be downloaded from the links below:
 - [Family Picnic](https://dhei5unw3vrsx.cloudfront.net/images/family_picnic_resized.jpg) (will not be removed by bot)
 - [Yoga Swimwear](https://dhei5unw3vrsx.cloudfront.net/images/yoga_swimwear_resized.jpg) (will be removed by bot)